 Here are the properties that are allowed:

-IconAttached iconsIcon names (e.g. aws-ec2).
+iconAttached iconsIcon names (e.g. aws-ec2).
 See Icons page for full list.

-ColorStroke and fill color, when possibleColor name (e.g. blue) or hex code (e.g. #000000)
+colorStroke and fill colorColor name (e.g. blue) or hex code (e.g. #000000)

 Here are the lists of icon names: